graphql/graphql-spec/spec/Section 7 -- Response.md

 The `incremental` entry in the response is a non-empty list of Incremental Results.
-If the response of the GraphQL operation contains incrementally delivered results, this field may appear on both the initial and subsequent values.
+If the response of the GraphQL operation contains incrementally delivered payloads, this field may appear on both the initial and subsequent values.
 If present, the `incremental` entry must contain at least one Incremental Result.